jlollis/minesweeper/README.md

 4. If you manage to click all the squares, without clicking on any bombs, you win the game.

-5. Clicking a square that is empty reveals a value that indicates the number of neighboring squares that contain bombs.
-You can use this to help you guess which of the remaining squares have bombs, and which are clear.

-6. When you have chosen a square, you will be asked if you would like to open the space or to flag it if you think it contains a bomb.
+5. When you have chosen a square, you will be asked if you would like to open the space or to flag it if you think it contains a bomb.
 Enter 'x' to open the space, or 'f' to flag it.

 7. You are only allowed 10 flags, use them wisely.